-STBG Project Criteria
+STBG-Urban Project Criteria

-As part of the project approval process, federal metropolitan planning regulations require that all federally funded projects, as well as certain non-federally funded projects, be included in the

-Transportation Improvement Program.
+As part of the project approval process, federal metropolitan planning regulations require that all federally funded projects, as well as certain non-federally funded projects, be included in the Transportation Improvement Program.
 The regulations also intend that the TIP set priorities for project approval.
-2023-2026 project candidates are evaluated using the project approval prioritization system created for the first TIP and continued on each subsequent year.
+Toward this end, a system for prioritizing the 2024-2027 project candidates, as part of the 2024 TIP, is being used that was developed in 2005, as the first TIP was being adopted for the Fond du Lac urbanized area.
 The MPO will promote the Complete Streets concept and consider adopting a policy.
 The MPO will require that any project receiving federal funding will adhere to this policy.
 Below are the performance-based criteria used to evaluate and prioritize the project candidates.
 These performance measures assess plan consistency, preservation of the existing system, capacity needs, safety, multimodality, capital programming, and funding availability.

 - 1. Plan Consistency.
 This criterion establishes project legitimacy within the overall transportation network.
-It rates projects higher when they conform in scope and timing to appropriate comprehensive or modal transportation plan element (local comprehensive plans, arterial plans, transit development and other transit plans, bicycle/pedestrian plans, regional long-range plan and related elements) and evidence good regional coordination. - Score 5 Direct Relationship - 3 Some Relationship - 0 No Relationship - Preserves Existing System.
+It rates projects higher when they conform in scope and timing to appropriate comprehensive or modal transportation plan elements (local comprehensive plans, arterial plans, transit development and other transit plans, bicycle/pedestrian plans, regional long-range plan and related elements) and evidence good regional coordination.

+- Score 5 Direct Relationship

+- 3 Some Relationship

+- 0 No Relationship

+- 2. Preserves Existing System.
 This criterion emphasizes the goal of maximizing the efficiency of present infrastructure.
 A project is rated using only the most appropriate of the alternative rating categories.
 For instance, a project which adds lanes to an arterial could be rated by pavement condition, showing project timeliness, or as a new facility showing functional need.